 We’ve outlined some of the benefits of using Quora as a freelancer.
 Now, here is a step-by-step guide on how to build your reputation on the platform.

 To find questions in your niche, you will have to follow relevant topics.
-For example if you are working in homelessness, a quick search on google for “quora homlessness” will lead you straight to the topic where you might choose to answer any one of 100’s of questions.
+For example, if you are working in homelessness, a quick search on google for “quora homelessness” will lead you straight to the topic where you might choose to answer any one of 100’s of questions.
 You can also follow pages that interest you personally like Psychology, Entrepreneurship, etc.

 Once you pick your topics of interest, Quora will automatically push questions to you for answers, based on chosen topics.
 You can also run searches using keywords on answers you will like to share.